The first load test made SQLite look guilty.

 - The Solution: I implemented an Asynchronous Buffered Actor.

-BUSYerrors without the user ever noticing.
+BUSYerrors without making the user wait.

 // BEFORE: Synchronous Writer